michaeleveringham/CraftLink/README.md

 You'll *probably* want to run your server manually first to configure your world.
 You can migrate an existing local world to be a server pretty easily by copying the world data into `<server_directory>/worlds` (Bedrock), or replacing the `<server_directory>/world` folder (Java).

+### Operating System

+Currently supports Windows and Linux (tested on Debian).

+Likely works on MacOS, but not yet tested.

 ## Running